jmd-dk/concept/concept/docs/troubleshooting.rst

    ./concept -t all

-If any test is unsuccessful and you are running a stable version of CO\ *N*\ CEPT (i.e. any release version, not 'master'), there is most probably a problem with your installation.
+If any tests are unsuccessful and you are running a stable version of CO\ *N*\ CEPT (i.e. any release version, not 'master'), there is most probably a problem with your installation.
 You can try reinstalling CO\ *N*\ CEPT along with all of its dependencies, perhaps using compilers different from the ones